Brewer has 3 TD passes for Baylor in 26-7 win over Kansas

 Kansas: The Jayhawks defenders couldn’t keep up with Baylor’s speedy receivers, and the team that entered the game with a national-best plus-12 turnover margin didn’t get any takeaways.
 Just like that, the momentum of a winning streak ended and Kansas plays its next two Big 12 games against Oklahoma State and West Virginia, both top-15 teams with high-scoring and big-play offenses.

-Baylor: Rhule and his staff seemed to have settled on one quarterback after Brewer and McClendon both had solid stretches in the first three games.
+Baylor: Rhule and his staff stuck with the hot hand at quarterback after Brewer and McClendon both had solid stretches in the first three games.
 Even while sharing snaps in the first part of this season, Brewer has started eight consecutive games.
 He took over as the starter the final four games as a true freshman last year.

 UP NEXT